NinjaEagle/restaurant-journey-app-frontend/README.md

 And the video demo of the project: https://youtu.be/jIzeiSOjo-s

+Here's the live project for you to play the game.
+Click on the tab home on the top! https://ninjaeagle.github.io/restaurant-journey-app-frontend/

 ## Setup
 1. Use your terminal to navigate into the place where you want to clone NYC Restroom Finder's directory and `git clone` the url.
 2. In terminal run `bundle install` in order to install the necessary gems needed to run the backend.